oopsmonk/documentation/iot/0.1/nrf52/introduction/get-started.md

 ## Hardware

-To complete this guide, you need a Linux PC.
+To complete this tutorial, you need a Linux PC.

 We recommend that you buy the following useful components for building circuits: